evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 <div class='isTextCentered'>
   <img class='isMax700PxWide' src='/image/blog/2020-08-01-two-galaxies/0120_galaxy_position_xy.png' alt="Calculating star's X and Y positions."/>
-  <p>Figure 12: Calculating a star's position when the galaxy is not inclined and all stars are in the X-Y plane.</p>
+  <p>Figure 12: Calculating a star's position when the galaxy is not tilted and all stars are in the X-Y plane.</p>
 </div>

 Then, we multiply the hypotenuse`distanceFromCenter` by the cosine of the angle to get the `x` coordinate, and by the sine for the `y` coordinate.
 The `z` coordinate is zero, since the galaxy is not tilted: